mrkale/gbj_ds18b20/README.md

 ## getAlarmLow(), getAlarmHigh()

 #### Description
-Appropriate method returns currently set corresponding alarm temperature of selected device in centigrades.
+Corresponding method returns currently set corresponding alarm temperature of selected device in centigrades.
 - If alarm signalling capability is not used, alarm condition values can be utilized as a general-purpose memory or 2-byte EEPROM respectively and these methods read stored signed bytes from EEPROM and the scratchpad.

 #### Syntax